Manikeshhhh/Manikeshhhh.github.io/_posts/2023-06-21-caching-everything.md

 Some companies choose to host their own cache using software such as Varnish, while others opt to rely on a Content Delivery Network (CDN) like Cloudflare, which has distributed caches across geographical locations.
 Additionally, some popular web applications and frameworks like Drupal have built-in caching functionality.

-**Note: From here I will be using some part of explanation from James kettle research research paper from 2018 because he has done excellent Job explaining Few key points. **
+**Note: From here I will be using some part of explanation from James kettle research paper from 2018 because he has done excellent Job explaining Few key points.**

 ### What are cache keys: